 These steps suggest the government is making efforts to improve the commercial operating environment.
 USCBC appreciates these initiatives and encourages further openings in sectors relevant to foreign business.
-To support the Chinese government's efforts, USCBC has compiled recommendations for ways to help reduce some of the challenges in China's administrative licensing processes.
-These recommendations fall broadly into four categories: information disclosure, expert panel reviews, transparency and consistency in approval procedures and timelines, and third-party recommendations.
+To support the Chinese government's efforts, USCBC has compiled recommendations for ways to reduce challenges in China's administrative licensing processes.
+These recommendations fall broadly into four categories: information disclosure, expert panel reviews, transparency, and consistency in approval procedures and timelines.

-USCBC's recommendations are based on conversations with representatives from member companies in the manufacturing sector that are deeply involved in the licensing process in China and can offer valuable input based on their experience.
-These recommendations address many of the broad challenges and themes that companies face in the licensing process, but there are many other areas in which foreign-invested companies face significant licensing issues.
-Companies in a variety of sectors - including not only industries requiring product approval, but also services sectors such as banking, insurance, legal, express delivery, and telecommunications - also face sector-specific licensing issues that present challenges in their ability to compete in and serve the China market.
-To help further address these challenges, USCBC encourages China to commit to ensuring that foreign-invested and domestic firms are treated equally in all licensing processes throughout China.
-Ensuring equal treatment would guarantee US companies are able to fully participate and contribute to China's economy, and would help strengthen China's business environment and international competitiveness.
+USCBC's recommendations are based on conversations with representatives from member companies in a wide range of sectors, including manufacturing, healthcare, information technology, retail, financial services, and others deeply involved in the licensing process in China, and who offer valuable input based on experience.
+These recommendations build on those listed in USCBC's April 2016 Licensing Challenges and Best Practices report.

+To further address these challenges, USCBC encourages China to ensure that foreign-invested and domestic firms are treated equally in all licensing processes.
+Equal treatment would guarantee US companies are able to fully participate and contribute to China's economy, and would help strengthen China's business environment and international competitiveness.